They ain't say I can't rap about coke no more!"

 - "Drug Ballad" is about his drug use.
 "Stan", "I'm Back" and "Marshall Matters" are about his struggles with superstardom, while "Remember Me" and "Bitch Please II" are about his return and effect on the music industry.

-- "Kim" expresses Eminem's hate for his then-wife.
+- "Kim" expresses Eminem's hate for his then-wife as they were undergoing a really nasty and messy break-up at the time.
 In the song he imagines killing her and dumping her body in a car from a bridge.

 - Record Producer: Dr. Dre.

 - Refuge in Audacity: Oh yeah.
 He even acknowledged it in "The Real Slim Shady":The only difference is I got the balls to say it